0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 We find no accounts that don't require kerberoes preauthentication.

-we also notice some accounts did get another type of error: `KDC_ERR_CLIENT_REVOKED(Clients credentials have been revoked)`. more on that later :)
+we also notice some accounts did get another type of error: `KDC_ERR_CLIENT_REVOKED(Clients credentials have been revoked)`. more on those later :)

 ### Time Saving: Password Spraying in the background
 Since the password policy contained to user lockout, we're good to go spraying :D